-Our computational experiments have been performed on a computer with Intel Xeon-X5675 CPU 3.07GHz.
 To implement the column generation method, we use BTT, version 3.44, a publicly available code that enables to implement subgradient, bundle and column generation methods for solving Lagrangian duals.
 In particular, the code solves the DW master problems either with quadratic or linear solvers, and it can construct aggregated (i.e., each Lagrangian subproblem provides a single subgradient) or disaggregated (i.e., the Lagrangian subproblem decomposes into several subproblems, each providing its part of a subgradient) DW master problems.
-For the three node-based relaxations, we solve disaggregated DW master problems, as described in Section 3, using CPLEX version 12.6.3, which is called by BTT.
-We also use the same version of CPLEX to solve the different MIP models, i.e., CFLP, MSNF and MCND.
+For the three node-based relaxations, we solve disaggregated DW master problems, as described in Section 3, using CPLEX, which is called by BTT.
+We also use CPLEX to solve the different MIP models, i.e., CFLP, MSNF and MCND.
 We use the default parameters of CPLEX, except when solving the restricted MCNDs, where we deactivated cut generation to focus on the fast computation of feasible solutions.

 We compare the three node-based relaxation with one another, as well as with the classical flow and knapsack relaxations.
-For the flow relaxation, we solve the (disaggregated) DW reformulation with "easy components" using BTT [18], which can be considered as state-of-the-art.
+For the flow relaxation, we solve the (disaggregated) DW reformulation with "easy components" using BTT (Frangioni and Gorgone, 2014), which can be considered as state-of-the-art.
 For the knapsack relaxation, we use the bundle method implemented in BTT (with a limit of 10,000 iterations) that solves the (aggregated) DW reformulation with a "stabilizing" quadratic objective function (this variant was shown to be the most effective in preliminary tests).
 We denote by Z^{FW} and Z^{KN} the Lagrangian dual bound for the flow and knapsack relaxations, respectively.
 For both relaxations, we adapted in a straightforward way the Lagrangian matheuristic presented in Section 4.